The song of the day for Sunday, March 15, 2026, is “It Don’t Mean a Thing (If It Ain’t Got That Swing).”

 About This Song

-“It Don’t Mean a Thing (If You Ain’t Got That Swing)” was written by Duke Ellington and Irving Mills in 1931.
+“It Don’t Mean a Thing (If It Ain’t Got That Swing)” was written in 1931 by Duke Ellington and Irving Mills.
 This song was one of the first songs to use the word “swing” in the title and this song certainly defined what it meant to swing.
-Ellington recorded the song in 1932 with Ivie Anderson on vocals and it was an immediate hit.
+Ellington recorded the song with Ivie Anderson on vocals and it was an immediate hit.
 It has been widely recorded since it was written and the song is a lot of fun to play and to listen to.
 Significant recordings include those by Louis Armstrong, Django Reinhardt, Gigi Gryce, Tony Bennett, and Thelonious Monk.

 About This Version

-Tony Bennett recorded “It Don’t Mean a Thing (If You Ain’t Got That Swing)” in May 1999 for his album Bennett Sings Ellington: Hot & Cool, which was released 26 years ago on September 28, 1999.
-Ralph Burns wrote the arrangement.
-The recording features Clayton Cameron on drums and Gray Sargent on guitar.
+Tony Bennett recorded “It Don’t Mean a Thing (If It Ain’t Got That Swing)” in May 1999 for Bennett Sings Ellington: Hot & Cool.
+Ralph Burns wrote the arrangement and conducted the big band.

 Bennett Sings Ellington: Hot & Cool won the 2000 Grammy Award for Best Traditional Pop Vocal Performance.

-“It Don’t Mean a Thing (If You Ain’t Got That Swing),” as well as Bennett Sings Ellington: Hot & Cool, is available on Apple Music.
+“It Don’t Mean a Thing (If It Ain’t Got That Swing),” as well as Bennett Sings Ellington: Hot & Cool, is available on Apple Music.